rgonzalezp/rgonzalezp.github.io/collections/_recent_activity/recent_activity_Hands-On_accepted.md

 ---
 title: "Hands-On: Using Gestures to Control Descriptions of a Virtual Environment for People with Visual Impairments"
 image: "https://github.com/rgonzalezp/rgonzalezp.github.io/blob/main/src/assets/img/general/WhiteCheckmark.gif?raw=true"
+alttext: "A green animated checkmark rotating in the style of playstation 1 games"
 date: 2022-08-26
 abstract: Our demo paper about a haptic glove that PVI can use to request object descriptions in VR through hand gestures was accepted to the UIST'22 conference
 subtext: Accepted!